 Clinical notes form part of a patient's health record in Halaxy and can be accessed from their patient profile page.
 Clinical notes allow you to add additional information on a patient to provide better treatment.
 You can view a list of a patient's clinical notes in their profile.

-You can then begin entering your notes into the clinical note that you have created.
+You can then begin entering data into note you have created.

 A patient's clinical notes are visible on the Clinical Notes tab on their patient profile.
 You can access the Clinical Notes tab in two ways: